-The company has high debt leverage.
-At the end of March 2016, LTV was about 56% and debt/debt plus equity was about 64%.
-The EBITDA/interest coverage is adequate at 3.3x.
-Wihlborgs' financial targets include interest coverage of at least 2.0x, an LTV of a maximum of 60% and solidity of more than 30%.
-As for many real-estate companies, we view the proposed new tax regime and future increases in interest rates as threats.
-An increase in interest rates would affect Wihlborgs, but slightly less than some peers, as the company's interest fixing (4.1 years) is comparatively longer.
-Debt maturity is short at 3.1 years.
-Financial flexibility is adequate
+The company's debt leverage is high; at the end of September 2016, LTV was about 57% and debt/debt plus equity was approx. 63%.
+The EBITDA/interest coverage remains adequate at 3.2x.
+Wihlborgs' financial targets include interest coverage of at least 2.0x, an LTV of a maximum of 60% and solidity above 30%.
+An increase in interest rates would affect Wihlborgs but slightly less than some peers as the company's weighted interest fixing period (4.1 years) is comparatively long.
+Debt maturity is shorter at 3.7 years.
+Core credit metrics